Dual Circumference and Collinear Sets: Proof of main

 \item $P$ has one endpoint on $P_1$ and one endpoint on $P_2$.
 In this case, $P\cup P_1\cup P_2$ contains a chord path with both endpoints on $C_1$, again contradicting the assumption that $u$ is a bad node.

 \item $P$ has one endpoint on $C_1$ and one endpoint on $C_2$.
 The path $P$ is not a keeper, otherwise it would have split $u$ into two nodes.
 Therefore, it must be the case that $P$ contains an internal vertex.
 Let $S_1$ be the set of internal vertices of $P$ and let $S_2$ be the set of vertices on the boundary of $u$, not including the endpoints of $P$.
-Since $\dual{T}$ is 3-connected, there is a path from $S_1$ to $S_2$ that does not contain any endpoint of $P$.
+Since $\dual{G}$ is 3-connected, there is a path from $S_1$ to $S_2$ that does not contain either endpoint of $P$.
 The shortest such path, $P'$, does not contain any edges of $P$.
-Again, using portions of $P$, $P_1$, $P_2$, and $P'$ we can construct a chord path, contained in $u$, with both endpoints on $C_1$ or both endpoints on $C_2$, contradicting the assumption that $u$ is a bad node. \end{enumerate} \end{proof}
+Again, using portions of $P$, $P_1$, $P_2$, and $P'$ we can construct a chord path, contained in $u$, with both endpoints on $C_1$ or both endpoints on $C_2$, contradicting the assumption that $u$ is a bad node. \end{enumerate} This establishes that $C_1\cup C_2$ is contained in the boundary of a single face $g$ of $\dual{G}$.
+The boundary of $g$ contains two disjoint paths $P_1'$ and $P_2'$ joining $C_1$ and $C_2$.
+We claim that $P_i'$ is a keeper path, for each $i\in\{1,2\}$.
+Indeed, each internal $x$ vertex of $P_i'$ is either a vertex of $P_j$ or is on the boundary of three faces: $g$ and two faces that are not touched by $C$.
+In either case, $x$ is not special of Type~Y. Therefore $P_i'$ has endpoints that are special of Type~A and Type~B with respect to the pinched face $g$ and has no internal vertices that are special of Type~Y, so $P_i'$ is a keeper.
+Therefore $\{P_1',P_2'\}=\{P_1,P_2\}$ since, otherwise $f$ would not be a face of $\tilde{H}$.
+Therefore $g=f$ so $f$ is a face of $\dual{G}$. \end{proof}

 The following lemma shows that a bad node $u$ in $T_0$ and a bad node $w$ in $T_1$ share at most one edge of $C$.